 As part of your planning, you need to add another image in portrait orientation to use on Pinterest.
 Make it 735 pixels wide and roughly 1100 pixels tall, but you can vary the height according to your needs.
 That’s an image that will keep pace on Pinterest.

 If you want to get ahead, there are some other factors to consider.

 Include a face.
 Pinterest users are more likely to click on an image with a person on it.

 Add a solid description.
 Pinterest allows you to use 500 words in the description, so use them.
 Remember, Pinterest is a search engine.
-Your photos have to be visually striking, but the search engine won't return results based upon photos.
-It returns results based upon the text you enter.
+Your photos have to be visually striking, but the search engine won’t return results based upon photos.
+It returns results based on the text you enter.